-- Thereafter, you have select all the plugins and also choose ‘Deactivate’ button under the bulk actions dropbox and click the apply button.
+- Thereafter, you have to select all the plugins and also choose the ‘Deactivate’ button under the bulk actions Dropbox, and click the Apply button.

 - Immediately check your website again to discover, if you can replicate the 429 too many requests error again.
 If you can’t, then this means a plugin was causing this issue.

-- So then you can turn on your plugins one by one or verify your website after start each plugin.
-By this way, you will be able to find the plugin generates the error.
+- So then you can turn on your plugins one by one or verify your website after starting each plugin.
+In this way, you will be able to find the plugin that generates the error.

-- Once if you detect plugin causing the error then you replace it with another plugin attempt to reaching out to the plugin author to let them know about the error.
+- Once you detect the plugin causing the error then you replace it with another plugin and attempt to reach out to the plugin author to let them know about the error.

-due to any reason you are not able to access the dashboard, then you can deactivate the plugins from your cPanel or using FTP clients like FileZilla.
+due to any reason, you are not able to access the dashboard, then you can deactivate the plugins from your cPanel or use FTP clients like FileZilla.

 To do this –